inkwell-studio/catechism-of-the-catholic-church/website/DEVELOPMENT.md

 - The `package.json` file is used to manage npm dependencies, as managing these with `deno.json` results in Vite errors during Astro's bundling process.

+### Using custom elements

+[Custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) are used in this project.
+Any time a new custom element is created, it should be added to `source/components/custom-elements-definer.astro`.

 ### Using Shoelace components

 [Shoelace components](https://shoelace.style/) are used in this project.
 Any time a new Shoelace component is added, the